Ford O. Rogers: Interwar period

 After the War, Rogers accepted the regular Marine Corps commission, but was assigned to ground duty at Marine Corps Base at Parris Island, South Carolina.
-He was later transferred to the Marine Corps Base Quantico, Virginia, but this not suit him well.
-However he applied for aviation unit and was transferred to Carlstrom Field, Florida, for further aviation training.
+He was later transferred to the Marine Corps Base Quantico, Virginia, but this did not suit him well however, and he applied for an aviation unit and was transferred to Carlstrom Field, Florida, for further aviation training.

 In January 1922 he served with First Air Squadron at Santo Domingo, where he served during the Dominican Campaign.
 His job there was to provide air support for Marine ground forces.
 Towards the end of hostilities Rogers was on leave for Pulitzer Races at St. Louis Flying Field, Missouri.
 He left Santo Domingo in April 1924.

 In May 1925, Rogers was assigned to Naval Air Station Anacostia, Washington, D.C., where he served until September 28, 1925, when he attended Air Corps Tactical School at Langley Field, Virginia, where he graduated following June.
 In 1927 he participated with two other Marine officers in the Spokane Air Races.
 He was subsequently assigned to the Headquarters Marine Corps in Washington, D.C., where he served until October 1929, when he was assigned to Marine Squadron 9 and sent to Haiti as Air support for 1st Marine Brigade.
 He remained in Haiti until August 1931.

 His next overseas duty was in Nicaragua, where he was tasked with ferrying of planes to Marines from the aircraft factory at the Philadelphia Navy Yard.
 Rogers was transferred to Marine Barracks Quantico in June 1934 and served there until July 1938, when he was transferred to Naval Air Station San Diego.
 In this capacity, he was promoted to the rank of lieutenant colonel on August 14, 1939.